-Zetron offers a range of communication systems to meet the needs of any size fire department.
 Zetron’s IP Fire Station Alerting (IP FSA) system is ideal for any municipality that has IP links between its central communications center and its fire stations.
-Using IP to send control commands between the central site and the fire station increases the alerting speed and broadens connectivity options.
-Since voice announcements are independent of data commands, voice can be configured to go to the IP station units over either IP or radio.
-IP FSA moves fire dispatch into the IP world without sacrificing features that have worked so well for countless fire departments.
+Converting to IP between the central site and the fire station increases the alerting speed and broadens connectivity options.